 The TV Introduction to Induction Cooking

-You see, Nuwave knows that moving away from traditional modes of cooking like standard electric or gas can be a decision that’s difficult to make, and have tried to make it easier with this entry-level portable induction cooktop.
-And they’ve really managed to get the message across.
+Moving away from traditional modes of cooking like standard electric or gas can be a decision that’s difficult to make, and Nuwave have tried to make it easier with this entry-level portable induction cooktop.
+They’ve really managed to get the message across.

-The good thing about this model is it is a great starting point for those who are new to the world of induction cooking, but as with any appliance you buy, there are pros and cons.
-So with that in mind, you’re not about to read a review that is an extension of their infomercial.
+The good thing about this model is it’s a great starting point for those who are new to the world of induction cooking, because you get all the necessary cookware.
+However, as with any appliance you buy, there are pros and cons.

-I will however start with the pros for this cooktop, before I touch the negatives.
+That said, you’re not about to read a review that is an extension of their infomercial, but I will start with the pros for this cooktop before I touch on the negatives.

 - Temperature control is something that’s highly important to any cook, and Nuwave has done a great job.
-You get the benefit of choosing from 100 – 575 Fahrenheit which will move up in 10 degree implements.
-This gives you a whopping 52 settings, and not just that but you can pre-program up to 6 different settings which makes cooking your favorite dishes a breeze.
+You can choose from 100 – 575 Fahrenheit, and this will move up in 10 degree implements.
+This gives you a whopping 52 settings!
+And not just that, but you can pre-program up to 6 different settings which makes cooking your favorite dishes a breeze.

-- I have to mention this as a pro because it’s one thing you have to consider when turning to induction cooking.
-This model (like many others) is up to 70% more efficient than using gas or traditional electric.
+- This one isn’t specific to the Nuwave PIC 2, but I have to repeat this because it’s an important thing you have to consider when turning to induction cooking.
+Induction cooking is up to 70% more efficient than using gas or traditional electric.
 This is because induction heating doesn’t send heat out into the air, or other parts of the unit.
-It simply heats the cookware you’re using.
+It simply heats in the cookware you’re using.

 - Nuwave may have taken safety a little too far with this cooktop because when you remove the pan, it will shut-off (as mentioned above).
-However, if you’re the type of cook that likes to show off your “flipping” skills, you will have to manually switch the heat back on.
+This is a good thing, but if you’re the type of cook that likes to show off your “flipping” skills at the breakfast table, you will have to manually switch the heat back on each time.

 - While the circular design does offers space advantages, there’s also the downside that it might not fit all your cookware.
 For instance, if you’re currently using square steak pans, you won’t be able to use them with the Nuwave.

-- I’ve seen quite a few complaints about Nuwave’s customer service (or the lack of it..), and mixed reviews on reliability.
-To me, these are two very important aspects when buying online, and they were the main reason I decided to look elsewehere.
+- I’ve seen a few complaints about Nuwave’s customer service (or the lack of it..), and mixed reviews on reliability.
+To me, these are two very important aspects when buying online.